-This post contains affiliate links which means I will receive a commission if a purchase is made after clicking on my link.
+This post includes affiliate links, which means I receive a commission after making a purchase using my link.

 1. Re-Evaluate Your Goals Every 3 Months

 Truthfully speaking, I cannot tell you how many times we set out to achieve our goals and midway through the year, or even before, we get discouraged and distracted and just stop.
 On my social media timelines, I see popular hashtag trends like #FitnessGoals, #RelationshipGoals, #CareerGoals, but are we actually taking the time to take the steps to pursue them?
 Goals should be designed for you, by you.

 One of the sites that I frequent is ‘Businessese,’ which is a great informational site spearheaded by attorneys that helps bloggers with tips to stay on the up and up.

 They posed a question in their Facebook group about goal-setting for the new year.
 They asked for the readers’ input, I gave my tip and they featured my response in their final blog post of 2016!
 Yippee!
 Check out the post and share your thoughts in the comments below.

 My views on dividing your goals into 3-month chunks, really resonate with a lot of people.
 It really takes away the pressure, because you’re not going a full year without knowing the progression of your goals.

 Once you take a breath, take a seat, and realize how well (or how poor) you are doing, you can make an adjustment to keep pulling forward, or move that goal to the back seat until you are able to do the work necessary to get there.

 For example, increasing the readership of Blog Xpressions is one of my goals.
 My blog’s exposure will not reach it’s the highest potential if I don’t do the work.
 I will need to invest more time and resources to fulfill that goal.